sbunivedu/cs2-binary-search-tree/README.md

 ability to search for an element in your tree.
 Study to understand how the `addElement` method works and apply the same logic.
-Because the `LinkedBinarySearchTree` class implements the `LinkedBinaryTree` class, it inherits a definition of the `find` method, but we want to override this definition because this method can implemented more efficiently by taking advantage of the ordering property of a Binary Search Tree.
+Because the `LinkedBinarySearchTree` class implements the `LinkedBinaryTree` class, it inherits a definition of the `find` method, but we want to override this definition because this method can be implemented more efficiently by taking advantage of the ordering property of a Binary Search Tree.
 A set of test cases are included in the `main` method of `LinkedBinarySearchTreeTester`.
 Your implementation should make all the test cases